LiveView With Phoenix

 Phoenix is a web framework built with the Elixir programming language.
 Elixir, built on the Erlang VM, is used for building low-latency, fault-tolerant, distributed systems which are increasingly necessary qualities of modern web applications.
 Phoenix breaks the myth of sacrificing performance in order to increase productivity.

 I worked on Ruby and Rails a few years ago and I immediately fell in love with it.
-You can check my project on Ruby on Rails here.
 The idea was to basically build a CRUD application for homemade cooking recipes.

 I had an experience of backend development with Ruby on Rails and I heard a lot about Phoenix in the RoR community, so I took a chance with it.